Debenhams: Financial difficulties

 On 1 December 2020, after the collapse of talks with Arcadia (which went into administration the previous day) and JD Sports over a potential rescue, Debenhams announced it was going into liquidation, putting 12,000 jobs in 124 UK stores at risk unless the administrators could find buyers for all or parts of the business.
 With the company in administration and on the verge of liquidation, on 6 December 2020, Mike Ashley's Frasers Group was reported to be in talks to acquire Debenhams, though it was later reported that Ashley was mainly interested in using empty Debenhams stores to expand his other chains, including House of Fraser, Sports Direct and Flannels; taking 'vacant possession' would avoid redundancy costs for existing staff.

 On 13 January 2021, Debenhams announced it would permanently shut six stores in England due to the COVID-19 lockdown.
 They included the flagship Oxford Street store in London, plus those in Worcester, Weymouth, Staines, Harrogate and Portsmouth; the move involved 320 job losses.

 On 25 January 2021, it was announced that Boohoo had bought the Debenhams brand and website for £55m, but did not retain any of the remaining 118 stores, meaning the loss of up to 12,000 jobs.
 Boohoo relaunched the website as Debenhams.com in April that year.
 On 5 May 2021, the liquidator announced that all remaining UK stores would close on 15 May 2021, marking the end of Debenhams as a department store retailer in the UK after 243 years.
-Despite the closure in the UK, Debenhams in Middle East countries remained unaffected and continues its operations as of June 2023.
+Despite the closure in the UK, Debenhams stores in Middle East countries continued to operate for a few years.
+However, Debenhams closed its stores in Middle East countries in 2025.